sladwig/kukki-joe/readme.md

     "hmm maybe some flowers or somehing or maybe not I don't know, but a bit something around it like gaggalacka or maybe not(*)".

-So as a third and final image some stock image I found on google in half a minute and is more meant as an conceptual direction the final sweats don't need to be in the jungle or something.
+So as a third and final image I chose a picture of a "jungle" I found on google after half a minute.
+This is purely meant as an conceptual direction the final sweats don't need to be in the jungle or something.

 ![](/rainforest.png)